idelovski/NiblesTestPrj/README.md

 General idea is to convert as little Carbon code to Cocoa and continue using CarbonCore for everything that is still possible with CarbonCore so it compiles on M1 and latest Xcode having the deprecations warnings off.

 App starts without a NIB file - therefore, it's a so called nibless application.
+More information related to nibless applications: https://github.com/hammackj/niblesscocoa

 There is no NIB/XIB file and everything is created in code except  for the things from an old Resource file in Classic Mac resorce format.